NCAR/CAM/doc/source/users_guide/customizing-compsets.rst

 Users need to be careful when modifying CAM's configuration and namelists as it is very easy to create an invalid run.
 An example would be with the ``-nlev`` configuration setting as input files are dependent on this setting and may not exist for the requested dynamics/nlev combination.

-While CAM specific directions are provided in this section, additional information can be found in the `CIME Users Guide: customizing a case <http://esmci.github.io/cime/users_guide/customizing-a-case.html>`_.

 -------------------------------------------------------------------------------
 Changing CAM configurations
 -------------------------------------------------------------------------------